ssenmosip/mosip-temp-documentation/Registration-Client.md

 ## Architecturally significant use cases
 ### Registration client must provide a secure way of capturing an Individual's demographic and biometric data
+An Individual's demographic and biometric data is private.
+So, ensuring security and privacy of the data during capture is very important.
+The captured data must be cryptographically secure such that the data cannot be tampered with.

 ### Registration client must provide interfaces to biometric devices that comply to industry standards
+Since there are many manufacturers of biometric devices around the world, best way to ensure compatibility with a device is to comply to industry standards.
+This ensure that any device manufactured as per standards will work with MOSIP.

 ### Registration client must work in online and offline mode
+In remote areas where Internet connectivity is a challenge, Registration client must work in an offline mode to capture data.
+Client must provide option to transfer data to server when online.
+This helps in uninterrupted registrations.

 ### Registration client must have the ability to update itself remotely
+Client must have the ability to update itself for patch upgrades (bug fixes/enhancements) in a remote way.
+There could be hundreds of client instances running on laptops/desktops.
+Updates on all of them must be controlled by the client and a central server.

+### Registration client must be secured such that it cannot be tampered and misused
+Since Registration client must work in offline mode, there is a possibility of client software itself being tampered with.
+There must be enough checks and balances to detect tampering and reject such packets.
 ## Logical view